Felix-Paetsch/stoff/Docs/source/PatternLib/stages.rst

     .. js:function:: finish()

         If this stage is the last stage it is expected that ``this.finish()`` is implemented.
-        The return result of this will be the return result of the pattern construction, see :doc:`PatternConstructor.finish() <pattern_constructor>`.
+        The return result of this will be the return result of the pattern construction, see :doc:`StageProcess.finish() <parent>`.

         **Raises**: